robin22w/NotenMaster/README.md

 ## How it works
 1. **Input Files:** The user selects the large PDF containing all the sheet music parts and an Excel file that lists each instrument and voice with their corresponding page numbers.
+2. **Config File:** In the `config.yml` the list of the different instruments is defined.
+This list is the basis for the subdirectory generation.
+Also the folder options can be modified.
+The purpose of the folders is to separate the songs even more into further subdirs within the instrument folder.
-2. **Run the Program:** Upon clicking the "Run" button, the user is prompted to select a destination folder for the output.
+3. **Run the Program:** Upon clicking the "Run" button, the user is prompted to select a destination folder for the output.
-3. **File Generation:** The program processes the PDF and Excel files, creating a main folder named after the song title.
+4. **File Generation:** The program processes the PDF and Excel files, creating a main folder named after the song title.
 Inside this folder, it creates subfolders for each instrument, splitting the PDF into individual parts and saving them in their respective subfolders.
-4. **Print PDF:** Optionally, the program can generate a single PDF file for printing, with the number of copies specified in the Excel file.
+5. **Print PDF:** Optionally, the program can generate a single PDF file for printing, with the number of copies specified in the Excel file.

 ## Usage
 1. **Prepare Excel File:** Use the provided template to list each instrument and voice along with their corresponding page numbers in the PDF.